Skip to main content

 • For local files, the clickhouse-connect library is used to directly load files into ClickHouse tables using the INSERT command.

-Clickhouse does not support multiple datasets in one database, dlt relies on datasets to exist for multiple reasons.
-To make clickhouse work with dlt, tables generated by dlt in your clickhouse database will have their name prefixed with the dataset name separated by the configurable dataset_table_separator.
-Additionally, a special sentinel table that does not contain any data will be created, so dlt knows which virtual datasets already exist in a clickhouse destination.
+Clickhouse does not support multiple datasets in one database; dlt relies on datasets to exist for multiple reasons.
+To make clickhouse work with dlt, tables generated by dlt in your clickhouse database will have their names prefixed with the dataset name, separated by the configurable dataset_table_separator.
+Additionally, a special sentinel table that doesn't contain any data will be created, so dlt knows which virtual datasets already exist in a clickhouse destination.

 • jsonl is the preferred format for both direct loading and staging.